alfie-ns/alfie-ns.github.io/about.md

 }
 </style>

-  <b>Lines with empty checkboxes are Lines with empty checkboxes are concepts I wish to explore fully and understand in-depth throughout my studies </b>
+  <b>Lines with empty checkboxes are concepts I wish to traverse fully and understand in-depth throughout my studies </b>